josemguerra/quiz-app/README.md

 with e-Commerce applications.
 It is built using HTML5, CSS and vanilla JAVASCRIPT The last update to this file was: **JuLY 8, 2022**

-This is an educational online quiz that will help the user to sharpen or to learn new professional cooking terminology.
+This project is an educational online quiz that will help the user to sharpen or to learn new professional cooking terminology.

 ## Target user